 Essentially, search engines are trying to provide their users with the most relevant information to their search as possible.
 This means that when someone types questions or a combination of keywords Google will take websites that have most likely provided the information needed to help the user and have it listed on the first page of the search.

-As businesses, SEO is relevant to us because we can find ways to answer the questions and pain-points of our customers or target audiences and get our products or services in front of them.
+As businesses, SEO campaigns are relevant to us because we can find ways to answer the questions and pain-points of our customers or target audiences and get our products or services in front of them.

 SEO and Content Marketing